I love pallets!

 36. Pallet American Flag

 These are great.
 We actually have one.
 They are not only great décor for patriotic holidays (or even everyday use), but they are also great to sell.
-They are very popular around our area.
+They are very popular in our area.

 37. Dog Bed

 Do you have a four-legged friend that would love to have their own space in your home?
-Well this dog bed is a beautiful addition that any dog would be proud to call their own.
+Well, this dog bed is a beautiful addition that any dog would be proud to call their own.